Action-Research for gender mainstreaming development in Senegal

 Identifying the causes of discrimination in health and education

-Partnership and funding : The Centre for Public Policies Analysis (CAPP) of the University of Modena is the project leader.
-The project is part of the Projet d’Appui à la Stratégie nationale pour l’Equité et l’Egalité de Genre (PASNEEG), which is funded by the Italian Agency for Cooperation and Development.
+Framework The project is part of the Projet d’Appui à la Stratégie nationale pour l’Equité et l’Egalité de Genre (PASNEEG)

 In 1999 the European Commission adopted gender budgeting as the primary instrument for gender-oriented public policies (gender mainstreaming).
 The UN has defined gender mainstreaming as “the process of assessing the implications for women and men of any planned action, including legislation, policies or programmes”.
 The ultimate goal is to reach a state of gender equality.

 The general objective was to design a gender mainstreaming strategy for public policy creation in Senegal that featured gender budgeting in accordance with the human development approach.

 ARCO Researchers were commissioned to carry out qualitative research on site – in the city of Kaolack – to understand the living conditions of men and women with respect to access to education and health.
 Attention has focused on these two dimensions as they are considered entry doors to general well-being.

 Education is a central dimension to well-being since it has a dynamic influence on other dimensions.
 Beyond the formation of basic cognitive skills for the well-being of the individual, it can also have a positive effect on economic growth as it acts directly on human capital, future generations, social standards, maternal health and fertility.
 There is in fact a proportional relationship between the level of education, access to the labor market and the level of wages, in particular for women.
 Furthermore, the direct and proportional correlation between the level of female education, the level of autonomy of women and the fairer redistribution of resources, of unpaid work which has positive effects on the development of interpersonal skills of the new generations is widely recognized.